nschlia/ffmpegfs/WINDOWS.md

 ```

 To take advantage of bash's built-in script command, make sure to utilise the "dot space" syntax as demonstrated above; otherwise, the environment will remain untouched.

+#### A 32 Bit Version?
+A 32-bit version is probably possible, but Cygwin 32 is no longer supported on Windows 10 and later.
+As a result, 32-bit builds are not implemented in the make system.

 #### Troubleshooting